diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### Scheduling in YARN
 Three schedulers are available in YARN: the FIFO, Capacity, and Fair Schedulers.

-The `FIFO Scheduler` has the merit of being simple to understand and not needing any configuration, but it’s `not suitable for shared clusters`.
+The **FIFO Scheduler** has the merit of being `simple` to understand and not needing any configuration, but it’s `not suitable for shared clusters`.
 Large applications will use all the resources in a cluster, so each application has to wait its turn. `On a shared cluster it is better to use the Capacity Scheduler or the Fair Scheduler`.
 Both of these allow longrunning jobs to complete in a timely manner, while still allowing users who are running concurrent smaller ad hoc queries to get results back in a reasonable time.

-With the Capacity Scheduler (ii in Figure 4-3), a separate dedicated queue allows the small job to start as soon as it is submitted, although this is at the cost of overall cluster utilization since the queue capacity is reserved for jobs in that queue (some cluster nodes managed by the dedicate queue are reserved).
+With the **Capacity Scheduler** (ii in Figure 4-3), a separate dedicated queue allows the small job to start as soon as it is submitted, although this is `at the cost of overall cluster utilization` since the queue capacity is reserved for jobs in that queue (some cluster nodes managed by the dedicate queue are reserved).
 This means that the large job finishes later than when using the FIFO Scheduler.

-With the Fair Scheduler (iii in Figure 4-3), there is no need to reserve a set amount of capacity, since it will dynamically balance resources between all running jobs.
+With the **Fair Scheduler** (iii in Figure 4-3), there is no need to reserve a set amount of capacity, since it will dynamically balance resources between all running jobs.
 Just after the first (large) job starts, it is the only job running, so it gets all the resources in the cluster.
 When the second (small) job starts, it is allocated half of the cluster resources so that each job is using its fair share of resources.

 The scheduler in use is determined by the setting of `yarn.resourcemanager.scheduler.class`.
-The Capacity Scheduler is used by default (although the Fair Scheduler is the default in some Hadoop distributions, such as CDH), but this can be changed by setting yarn.resourcemanager.scheduler.class in yarn-site.xml to the fully qualified classname of the scheduler, `org.apache.hadoop.yarn.server.resourcemanager.scheduler.fair.FairScheduler`
+The Capacity Scheduler is used by default (although the Fair Scheduler is the default in some Hadoop distributions, such as CDH), but this can be changed by setting yarn.resourcemanager.scheduler.class in `yarn-site.xml` to the fully qualified classname of the scheduler, `org.apache.hadoop.yarn.server.resourcemanager.scheduler.fair.FairScheduler`

+#### Capacity Scheduler Configuration
+The Capacity Scheduler allows sharing of a Hadoop cluster along organizational lines, whereby `each organization is allocated a certain capacity of the overall cluster`.
+Each organization is set up with a dedicated queue that is configured to use a given fraction of the cluster capacity. `Queues may be further divided in hierarchical fashion`, allowing each organization to share its cluster allowance between different groups of users within the organization. `Within a queue, applications are scheduled using FIFO scheduling.`

+Capacity Scheduler configuration file, called `capacity-scheduler.xml`

+A single job does not use more resources than its queue’s capacity.
+However, if there is more than one job in the queue and there are idle resources available, then the Capacity Scheduler may allocate the spare resources to jobs in the queue, even if that causes the queue’s capacity to be exceeded.
+This behavior is known as **queue elasticity**.  (`yarn.scheduler.capacity.<queue-path>.user-limit-factor` is set to a value larger than 1 (the default))

+It is possible to mitigate this by configuring queues with a maximum capacity so that they don’t eat into other queues’ capacities too much.
+This is at the cost of queue elasticity, of course, so a reasonable trade-off should be found by trial and error. (`yarn.scheduler.capacity.<queue-path>.maximum-capacity`)

+##### Queue placement
+The way that you specify which queue an application is placed in is specific to the application.
+For example, in MapReduce, you set the property `mapreduce.job.queuename` to the name of the queue you want to use (the name of queue is the last part of queue path, for example, in example below, prod and eng are OK, but root.dev.eng and dev.eng do not work).
+If the queue does not exist, then you’ll get an error at submission time. `If no queue is specified, applications will be placed in a queue called default`.

 Imagine a queue hierarchy that looks like this, which is used in sections below
 ```html